 Scaling

-Vertex AI Agent Engine handles autoscaling automatically.
+Agent Runtime handles autoscaling automatically.
 Agents scale based on request volume without manual configuration.
 Cold start times and scaling behavior are managed by the platform.

 LangChain-based agents scale according to whatever infrastructure you deploy them on.
 If you deploy to Cloud Run, you get Cloud Run’s autoscaling.
 If you deploy to Kubernetes, you configure Horizontal Pod Autoscalers.
 Scaling is capable but requires deliberate configuration.